wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-6-25 - -m flag is optional; if a commit is made, then a commit message is prompted
 * 2014-4-7 - Minor fix for "move" and Python 2.6 support (must install argparse of course).
   -A to auto add removed files.
 * 2014-3-27 - "move" and "link" commands
 * 2014-3-25 - "latest" special folder to allow access to paths without having to tab through the build number.  -run suffix for tests that are in progress.
 * 2014-3-22 - -i --in-place flag for in-place builds.
 Not recommended for anything other than getting a build working or experiments with very short runtimes.
 * 2014-3-21 - Print time it took to run in last message, flushes stdout and